tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ```

-Note these differences from `tf.defun`:
+Note these differences from `tf.function`: